Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Banks.
 You can send international transfers direct from your regular bank account, but you’ll need to be willing to accept a lower exchange rate and higher transfer fees.
 You may also want to consider using multinational banks (such as Citibank and HSBC) that offer accounts specifically designed for international transfers.

 - Cash transfer companies.
-Western Union and MoneyGram operate extensive international money transfer networks, allowing you to send funds from the UK to India within minutes.
+These companies operate extensive international money transfer networks, allowing you to send funds from the UK to India within minutes.
 The money you send is then available for your recipient to collect as cash from their nearest cash pickup location.
 However, these providers do not currently allow remittance of money from India to the UK.

 Emergency cash transfers